Lost dogs (may this never happen to you but here’s the info just in case….)

 2. Facebook

 If your dog has gone missing from or near home, you might be able to mobilise help quickly via your local Facebook group if you are, or know, a member who can post a message on your behalf.
-It can be very hard to remember to include essential information in the stress of the moment, so here’s what we’d suggest including:
+Your county/region might have a Facebook Animals Lost and Found page.
+Ours for Blockley is Animals Lost and Found Gloucestershire.

 3. Where your dog went missing

 Leave some items of family unwashed clothing or anything with the body scent on of the person the dog has most bonded with and leave with a little bit of smelly food eg tinned sardines, smoked cheese, chicken, or anything smelly etc, near to where she went missing from.
 This needs doing ASAP.
 Polo/tee shirt, PJ’s, old well-worn coat, walking boots with smelly socks inside, even the bottom sheet from the bed works.
 As much unwashed clothing as possible to get the scent airborne ASAP.
-If the dog has gone missing from their house/garden, leave some items of family unwashed clothing and a little bit of food outside in your front garden and if it’s safe to do also leave a door slightly open so should she make it back to the home she will have easy access back into the home.
+If the dog has gone missing from their house/garden, leave some items of family unwashed clothing and a little bit of food outside in your front garden and if it’s safe to do also leave your garden gate, and a house door slightly open so should she make it back to the home she will have easy access back into the home.

-4. Report your dog missing to your microchip company
+6. Report your dog missing to your microchip company

 Inform your microchip company that your dog is lost as soon as possible, this will stop someone being able to try and change the microchip details.
 Equally it is an opportunity to check that your details are up to date should anyone find your dog and need to contact you.
 Some companies, such as Petlog, will also be able to send out alerts of your missing dog to their network.

-5. Contact your local dog warden
+7. Contact your local dog warden

-6. Make a report to your local animal rescue centres
+8. Make a report to your local animal rescue centres

 Many rescue centres keep a lost and found database where your details can be saved in case a match is found.

-7. Report your dog missing to nearby vets
+9. Report your dog missing to nearby vets

 Check with local veterinary surgeries as if your dog has somehow become injured. they may have been taken to a local vet for help.
+See below for list of local vets

-8. If you suspect your dog has been stolen, report it to the police
+10. If you suspect your dog has been stolen, report it to the police

 They may be aware of similar activity in your area and be able to help you.

-10. Spread the word
+11. Spread the word

 Put the Doglost posters inside plastic sleeves to protect them from the rain if they're outside.
 Put them up in local shops, vets, pubs, notice boards, the area where your pet went missing and through the doors of neighbouring streets.
 Register your dog on any lost and found websites and share on social media.